Umask Command in Linux

 666 for files, which gives read and write permission to user, group, and others, and to

-777 for directories, which means read, write and execute permission to user, group, and others.
-Linux does not allow a file to be created with execute permissions.
+for directories, which means read, write and execute permission to user, group, and others.
+Linux does not allow a file to be created

 The default creation permissions can be modified using the

-If you want to specify a different value on per-user basis edit the user’s shell configuration files such as
+If you want to specify a different value on a per-user basis, edit the user’s shell configuration files such as

 ~/.zshrc.
 You can also change the current session